lucywyman/blog/source/drafts/stuck/love-about-eli.rst

    laugh.
 Not only is he a funny person, but we have compatible senses of humor and enjoy being silly around each other.
 #.
 We spend money the same way.
 We're both pretty frugal people, and for the
-   most part value spending money on the same things (ie. experiences, doing things with friends, etc.).
+   most part value spending money on the same things (i.e. experiences, doing things with friends, etc.).
 We're also both very open about our finances, and have similar financial goals.
 I love that Eli reminds me that money is a tool that can sometimes buy happiness, but also doesn't break the bank